robert-godlewski/CODWebsite/README.md

 # Todos:
 1. Do a lot of the server end for everything (at least to get started)
 2. Figure out basic template layout
-3. How to get base.html to work
-4. Apply React to interact with the client
+3. Apply React to interact with the client

 # Server todos:
 1. Figure out a way to only have an admin delete blog posts and not others.
-2. Figure out a way to display the image files, most likely in blog folder.

 # Client todos:
 1. Be able to look at each individual blog post.